taylor-cox/metoo-fuckyou/README.md

 ### Part 9: Final Thoughts
 I don't know.
 What the fuck?

+I guess in my fucked-up version of reality, bad people go to prison.

 I was pretty cringe.
 This whole situtation is pretty cringe.
 I fell in love with a pornstar. *You still haven't thrown me in a cell.*

 I'm pretty sure I'm crazy.
 You probably think I'm insane.
 I couldn't give two shits.